mfornos/awesome-microservices/README.md

 - [Microservices Resource Guide](http://martinfowler.com/microservices/) - Martin Fowler's choice of articles, videos, books, and podcasts that can teach you more about the microservices architectural style.
 - [Microservice Patterns](http://microservices.io/) - Microservice architecture patterns and best practices.
 - [Microservice Antipatterns and Pitfalls](https://www.oreilly.com/ideas/microservices-antipatterns-and-pitfalls) - Microservice mostly known antipatterns and pitfalls.

-## Emerging Technologies

-- [Holochain](https://holochain.org/) - A framework for distributed applications, allowing you to build apps without any network constraints.
-This means every user controls their own data, and it can't be sold or exposed to third parties.
-- [Ops](https://ops.city/) - Free open source tool to build, run and deploy existing linux applications as unikernels.
-- [SAFE Network](https://safenetwork.tech/) - Powered by the spare capacity of everyday computers, SAFE replaces the vulnerable structure of the existing Web with a decentralised, autonomous network.
-One that is secure, and accessible to everyone.
-- [Solid](https://solid.inrupt.com/) - Empowers users and organizations to separate their data from the applications that use it.
-It allows people to look at the same data with different apps at the same time.
-It opens brand new avenues for creativity, problem-solving, and commerce.
-- [Unison](https://www.unisonweb.org/) - Open source functional programming language based on a simple idea with big implications: code is content-addressed and immutable.

 ## License